-DEVELOP CYBERSECURITY STRATEGY
+DEVELOP CYBERSECURITY STRATEGY (CHAPTER 5)

 Substantial improvements to enterprise security can be achieved through integration of cybersecurity with overall enterprise strategy.
-The process to understanding of what the enterprise is doing to protect itself.
+The process to generate an enterprise-wide cybersecurity plan, even a rudimentary one, can have a big impact-even before the plan is implemented.
+By demonstrating senior leadership commitment to security, involving key stakeholders from various business units and functions, and working together to understand cybersecurity-a topic often ignored or avoided-a cohesive planning process can provide common understanding of what the enterprise is doing to protect itself.
 This is where the Critical Controls play a major role by providing a ready-made, expert-vetted list of things the enterprise should do.